AbhinavMadahar/thesis/proposal/outline.md

           - TODO: add these papers' content
       - Proposition to find better ways to do this
         - Using commonsense as additional context in dialogue summarisation is an under-explored direction (Kim et al, 2022)
-    - Sequence classification (one page)
+    - Sequence classification (one page; thirty sentences)
       - What is it?
         - The problem of identifying some attribute of the dialogue, e.g.
           - what is the intent of the conversation?